unocps/paintbot/README.md

 2. Run `source devel/setup.sh`.

 ## Running
-1. Run `roslaunch bricklayer_gazebo bricklayer.launch`.
+1. Run `roslaunch paintbot_gazebo paintbot.launch`.

 ## Robot
 The robot used is based directly on the Kuka Youbot model available from the default model database in Gazebo.